 What is User Onboarding?

 User onboarding is the process of introducing a new user to a product or service and helping them understand how to use it effectively.
 This can involve a variety of different tactics, such as providing tutorials, walkthroughs, emails, etc. It's not just about providing instructions, but rather creating an experience that sets users up for success.

 One key aspect of user onboarding is making the process as smooth and intuitive as possible.
 This can involve designing an intuitive user interface, providing clear and concise instructions, and using visual aids such as images and videos to help users understand the product.
-It's also important to provide users with the right level of guidance, not too much that they feel overwhelmed but also not too little that they feel lost.
+It's also important to provide users with the right level of guidance, not so much that they feel overwhelmed but also not so little that they feel lost.

 Optimized for the User Stage

-In order to go to market effectively, each onboarding experience needs to be optimized from the experience of the user.
+In order to go to market effectively, each onboarding experience needs to be optimized from the perspective of the user.
 Onboarding isn’t just signing up for your product.
 There’s an onboarding experience unique to each stage in the SaaS journey.